deviodigital/boostbox/README.txt

 *   Promote upcoming events
 *   ... and more!

-### Using Gutenberg to style popups
+### FSE popup builder

-The **BoostBox** plugin was created to give website owners the ability to create popups within the Gutenberg editor, and it succeeds flawlessly in this mission.
+The **BoostBox** plugin was created to give website owners the ability to create popups within the core editor, and it succeeds flawlessly in this mission.

-Using Gutenberg blocks, columns, groups and patterns, the style possibilities for the popups you build with the **BoostBox** plugin are endless.
+Using WordPress blocks, columns, groups and patterns, the style possibilities for the popups you build with the **BoostBox** plugin are endless.

 == Installation ==